Ireland–Israel relations: 20th century

+2000 to 2019

 In 2003, the Irish government opposed the building of Israel's security wall in the West Bank.

-According to WikiLeaks, following the 2006 Lebanon War, Ireland sought to "limit US weapons transfers to Israel" through its territory and Shannon Airport.
+According to leaked diplomatic cables, following the 2006 Lebanon War, Ireland sought to "limit US weapons transfers to Israel" through its territory and Shannon Airport.

 In 2010, Boaz Moda'i was named Israel's ambassador to Ireland.
+In the same year an Israeli embassy official was expelled from Ireland after it emerged that the Israeli intelligence service, Mossad, had created eight fake Irish passports when they assassinated Hamas leader Mahmoud Al-Mabhouh.
+The Irish Minister for Foreign Affairs Micheál Martin said Israel's action were "clearly unacceptable".

-In 2012, Nurit Tinari-Modai, wife the ambassador Boaz Moda'i, was appointed deputy ambassador.
+In 2012, Nurit Tinari-Modai, wife of the ambassador Boaz Moda'i, was appointed deputy ambassador.
 Noting that the appointment would be "reviewed annually", an Israeli Foreign Ministry source stated that Tinari-Modai was a "professional diplomat" who could have "secured a full ambassadorship on her own merits".

 In March 2013, Alan Shatter, minister of Justice, Equality and Defence said, while visiting Israel, that "Ireland is a friend of Israel.
 We have a government in Ireland that wants a deeper engagement.
 But we also have a government in Ireland that is committed to the peace process."
 During that trip, it was announced that Ireland and Israel would start an initiative to work closely together on reducing road deaths in both countries.

 In May 2014, the Anti-Defamation League (ADL) published the "ADL Global 100 survey" into global anti-Semitism.
 The survey ranked Ireland as "in the middle in comparison with other countries in Western Europe" in terms of responses to questions on attitudes to Israel and to Jewish people.